uses

 Here is mine.

-KEYBOARD – Vortexgear Pok3r keyboard (with MiTo GMK Laser custom keycaps).
+KEYBOARD – Vortexgear Pok3r keyboard (with GMK Dracula custom keycaps).
 I generally like this keyboard, but I do occasionally knock the keyboard into programming mode and can’t remember how to get it out again.
 CAPSLOCK is mapped to CONTROL.

-MOUSE – Magic Trackpad 2 in Space Grey.
+MOUSE – Magic Trackpad 2 in Black.
 I like using gestures when in “desktop mode”.

 WEBCAM – The Logitech C920 HD Pro has been very solid for me since 2017.
 I occasionally wonder whether it’s time to upgrade to something with a resolution greater than 1080p, but I don’t suppose there’s a massive benefit to that.